Adam-Mathew-Duke/creative-sequence-player/README.md

+A creative sequence player designed to look pre-made audio steams.

+Release schedule:
-Audio mixer - Version 1 - Relese date 10/8/26.
+Version 1 - 10/08/26.

-Will do minor updates as needed.
+Will do minor updates as needed from time to time.

-Version 2 - Planned start date December 2026.
+Version 2 - Planned start date is December 2026.